mojtabanayyeri/FieldE/README.md

 ## Installation

 The starting point is to install KGEmb framework.
-First, create a python 3.7 environment and install dependencies:
+To this end, first, create a python 3.7 environment and install dependencies:

 ```bash
 virtualenv -p python3.7 hyp_kg_env